w3f/Grants-Program/applications/TREX_Network.md

 The off-chain worker may block the key to unlock some incorrect information from release.
 After the pre-determined release time, if the key does not show up on-chain.
 The keyholder may receive a penalty.
 To enhance the network security, we may use a safelist (voted by all nodes) for keyholders to put a key on the chain.
 If a keyholder fails to release a key frequently, it may lose its privilege.
-On the other side, if a client has too much dead TRE data, of which the key is lost forever, the archiver, as a block data index service, may label this client's account as a potential cheater since it can always send a duplicate key to unlock the previous data after the TOCW failure.
+On the other side, if a client has too much dead TRE data, of which the key is lost forever, the archiver, as a block data index service, may label this client's account as a potential cheater.
+Because it can always send a duplicate key to unlock the previous data after the TOCW failure.
 If the creator doesn’t want to do that, it implies that they want to hide some information damaging their reputation.

 - An overview of the technology stack to be used